nhatnamdeveloper/chocolate-shop/README.md

-# chocolate-shop
+# Product-shop

-GraphQL backend for an imaginary chocolate shop implemented in Rust, `rocket`, `async-graphql` and `sqlx`.
+GraphQL backend for an imaginary Product shop implemented in Rust, `rocket`, `async-graphql` and `sqlx`.
 For detailed installation guide please refer to the [bootstrap project](https://github.com/lionkeng/sputnik).
 The only difference is that I used SQLx CLI instead of golang tool mentioned there.

 # Project-specific implementation details